-Your body instinctively responds to changes and perceived threats, says Francoise Adan, MD, ABIHM, Medical Director, University Hospitals Connor Integrative Health Network.
+Your body instinctively responds to changes and perceived threats, says Francoise Adan, MD, ABIHM, Medical Director, University Hospitals Connor Whole Health.
 Your body reacts by releasing stress hormones, adrenaline and cortisol to switch you into fight-or-flight mode.

 After experiencing stressful life events, Dr. Adan says stored-up stress can contribute to symptoms and issues related to:

 “Day-to-day stress takes its toll on everyone,” she says.
 “We’re constantly bombarded by threats and changes, but because we don’t usually literally fight or run, we stay reactive.
 We’re bathed and flooded in stress hormones.”

 How to Manage the Most Stressful Events in Life

 When stress strikes, you can take steps to reduce the impact on your body.
 To alleviate symptoms and manage even the top stressors in life, Dr. Adan recommends these three steps:

 - Your body is primed to act, so go ahead and get physically moving.

 - “Contract your muscles, release and shake it out.
 You can march in place or wring a towel – 30 to 60 seconds will reboot your body and return you to physical stability,” Dr. Adan says.